kurtbuilds/libninja/README.md

 Alternatively, manually modifying the script is great for one-off changes, but your target spec might be evolving over time.
 You can use `git` diffings to partially address this, but it's not ideal.
 If you go this route, the [openapi](https://github.com/kurtbuilds/openapiv3_cli) cli tool can help.

+# Roadmap

+[ ] Decode anyOf into an enum (IB: submit order array item) [ ] Response structs can be newtype (IB: submit order) [ ] Put impl Client methods in the request module files.
+[ ] Make sure that request and response structs go in the request module files and not in model/